mvandenburg/qul-sandbox/README.md

 ## Git/Github

 First things first!
 You'll need to install [Git][1].
-For Windows it comes with Git Bash which can be a handle alternative to the standard Command Prompt.
+For Windows it comes with Git Bash which can be a handy alternative to the standard Command Prompt.
 There is a good [lynda.com course][1a] on Git/Github.

 ## Atom